Indications for DAYTRANA:

 Marked anxiety, tension, agitation.
 Glaucoma.
 Motor tics.
 Tourette's syndrome in patient or family.
 During or within 14 days of MAOIs.

 See Contraindications.
 Hypertensive crisis with MAOIs.
-May potentiate coumarin anticoagulants, anticonvulsants (eg, phenobarbital, phenytoin, primidone), tricyclics (eg, imipramine, clomipramine, desipramine), SSRIs.
+May potentiate coumarin anticoagulants, anticonvulsants (eg, phenobarbital, phenytoin, primidone), tricyclics (eg, imipramine, clomipramine, desipramine), SSRIs; may need dose adjustments.
 May decrease effectiveness of antihypertensive agents.
 Caution with pressor agents.
-Risk of serotonin syndrome with serotonergic drugs.

-Application site reactions (eg, erythema), decreased appetite, insomnia, nausea, vomiting, weight loss, tics, affect lability, anorexia, dizziness, abdominal pain, headache, irritability; priapism, hypertension, tachycardia, visual disturbances.
+Application site reactions (eg, erythema), decreased appetite, insomnia, nausea, vomiting, weight loss, tics, affect lability, anorexia, dizziness, abdominal pain; priapism, hypertension, tachycardia, visual disturbances.